spacedsweden/shins/source/includes/_sms.md

 `GET /Accounts/{AccountId}/ActiveNumbers/ActiveNumbers/PN{phoneNumber}`

-An ActiveNumbers instance represents a Twilio phone number purchased from Twilio, ported to Twilio, or hosted on Twilio in your account.
+An ActiveNumbers instance represents a Sinch phone number purchased from Sinch, ported to Sinch, or hosted on Sinch in your account.

 <h3 id="get-number-parameters">Parameters</h3>